 In a state of imbalance in one’s health, one or two or even three forces (K/P/V) of nature can aggravate and show signals through body/mind dysfunction.
 Neglecting these signals for a period of time leads to symptoms, and in the later stage becomes diseases in the corresponding organs and systems.
 The signals can be shown through the dysfunction of either the body or the mind, or even both.

 If we carefully listen to the signals from our body/mind we can find out which elements are out of balance in our system.
-For instance, if we are not eating the right food for our body type our digestive system shows the signals, which varies according to the aggravation of the elements, like indigestion (kapha imbalance) or acid reflex (pitta imbalance) or bloating with gases (vata imbalance).
+For instance, if we are not eating the right food for our body type our digestive system shows the signals, which varies according to the aggravation of the elements, like indigestion (kapha imbalance) or acid reflux (pitta imbalance) or bloating with gases (vata imbalance).
 Or if we have an imbalance in the elements in our mental body it shows as depression (kapha imbalance) or high stress (pitta imbalance) or anxiety (vata imbalance).

 If we don’t listen to the signals on time and don’t take care our health with the natural practices of ayurveda it can lead to symptoms and diseases in the later stages.
 For example, while depression in long term can cause cell changes and under function of organs in the body, heavy stress can lead to migraine and inflammation in the muscles, and anxiety can create coldness and weakness in the joints.

 Frequently Asked Questions